oilstel/elliott/_posts/2019-08-18-notes-on-explore-pages.md

 ![](https://files.elliott.computer/images/muxtape.jpg)

 Interestingly, this feature alone replaced the need for a search.
 The site became centered around exploring mixes instead of searching for a particular mix or a song.
 I remember spending hours refreshing the homepage, clicking through to a mix, listening, and heading back to the homepage to find another.
 I've never experienced anything like this on a website.
-It truly felt like exploring a vast archive similar to the experience of wandering through a book store and randomly choosing a title from a shelf.
+It truly felt I was like exploring a vast archive similar to the experience of wandering through a book store and randomly choosing a title from a shelf.
 It was a completely new and exciting experience and it all came from a simple random function without any tricky algorithms or AI.

 Though I doubt anything like Muxtape will ever exist again, I don't think the simple idea of exploring a website through randomization has to be completely lost.
 This simple design decision showed just how powerful randomization can be without any sort of curation or personalized algorithm.